dheninn-1711/Task7-Get-Sales-Summary-from-SQLite-Database-using-Python/README.md

 # 📊 SQL Sales Data Analysis

+## 🎯 Objective
+Use `SQL` inside Python to pull simple sales info (like total quantity sold, total revenue), and display it using basic print statements and a simple bar chart.

+---

 ## 🧾 Overview

 This project demonstrates how to use **SQLite** for managing sales data, perform data analysis using **SQL queries**, and visualize the results using **Python libraries** such as **Pandas** and **Matplotlib**.